sowmi06/Driver_Drowsiness_Detection/README.md

 [Readme.md](https://github.com/sowmi06/Driver_Drowsiness_Detection/blob/main/README.md) - Readme file to execute the project.

-## Copyrights
-The project is under the [GNU (General Public License v3.0)](LICENSE).
-Refer [LICENSE](LICENSE) file for more information.

 ## Contact
 Feel free to drop an [email](mailto:sowmidevaraj06@gmail.com) for any help.

-## Bugs
-The code is a finalized and free from bugs.

-## Project Status
-I am still working on the project to increase the accuracy of the proposed model with different combination of CNN and feature selection methods.

 ## References
 - Anaconda Navigator : https://docs.anaconda.com/anaconda/navigator/install/